sidharthmiglani/Data-Science/README.md

     1. In your Terminal: move to part3 folder
     2. run command $python3 ml2.py (might have to install Textblob, nltk if not already installed)
     3. See output score in terminal

+### Part4

+#### This part focuses over analysing the behaviour between movie ratings and movie awards through visual interpretation

+### Files Included

+  1. All data files
+  2. part_four.ipynb : jupyter notebook file
+  3. part_four.py
+  4. some figures for visual analysis

+    1. In your Terminal: move to part4 folder
+    2. run command $python3 part_four.py (might have to install seaborne if not already)
+    3. See output as figures

 ## Authors
 * **Sarbjot Singh** - (https://github.com/sarbjot-14)